FortiShield/fortishield-dashboard-plugins/plugins/main/public/react-services/error-management/docs/examples/README.md

       throw errorMocked;
     } catch (error) {
       // the error handler will auto-categorize the error and log how is defined in the respective error class
-      // if the error is custom (WazuhError) the handler error will return if (error instanceof Error) {
+      // if the error is custom (FortishieldError) the handler error will return if (error instanceof Error) {
         ErrorHandler.handleError(error); // the error handler returns the error instance }